sudikshas/Racial_Classification_XAI_Model/README.md

 * contains statistics and integrated-gradient visualization samples.

 ##### test_data
-* Contains sample data to run just for the purpose of demo.
+* Contains sample data from FairFace Dataset.

 ### How to run the code
 1. please pull the my docker image: `michael459165/capstone2:new8` and run the code inside this container.